Ardit-Koti/checkers-app.iml/docs/DesignDoc.md

 > and appear in the generated PDF in italics._ hi

 ## Team Information
-* Team name: TEAMNAME
+* Team name: SWEN-261 Team 4
 * Team members
+  * Ben Gurevich
-  * MEMBER1
+  * Ryan Wolford
-  * MEMBER2
+  * Olaf Hichwa
-  * MEMBER3
+  * Ardit Koti
-  * MEMBER4
+  * Jonah Rosenberg

 ## Executive Summary

-This is a summary of the project.
+The application WebCheckers enhances the experience

 ### Purpose
 > _Provide a very brief statement about the project and the most